gstuartj/cf-ddns.sh/README.md

 Install
 ------------
-Download somewhere on your system and create a cron job to run the script with your parameters on an interval.
+Download to your system and create a cron job to run the script with your parameters on an interval.

 Usage
 ------------